BharathSimhaK/Covid-19-Future-Forecasting-Using-Supervised-Machine-Learning-Models/README.md

 ## Documentation

-The link to the documentation: [documentation](docs/user-manual.pdf) for more information.
+Here is the link to the documentation: [documentation](documentation.pdf)